fons-sabalbosajr/embr3-hr-pms/server/README.md

 ## Sharing the Drive Folder

-Share the folder with your service account email (visible in the JSON).
+Share the folder with your service account email (from `service-account.json`).
 Ensure Drive API is enabled on the project.

 ## Notes